maahyarazad/corporate-app/README.md

   After selecting an option, the code will be uploaded to the EAS server to be built on the cloud.

-  ***Note: Sometimes the Terminal would ask for the login credentials to the appstore connection, google play console or the OTP sent to the assigned mobile number.***
+  ***Note: Sometimes the Terminal asks for the login credentials to the appstore connection, google play console or the OTP sent to the assigned mobile number.***

   Once the build has started, it will be shown in the [Expo Builds](https://expo.dev/accounts/buenapublica/projects/GEC-Rewards/builds) page.

   Since we are using EAS Free tier, build time can vary.
-If the build server is not full, building would start immediately otherwise building would be queued.
+If the build server is not full, building process starts immediately otherwise it will be queued.

   ### 2. Submitting to App Publishers